How Modern Hospitals Improve Patient Outcomes

 - 13% increase in nurse communication HCAHPSS rating

 Those improvements are far beyond those of hospitals that still rely on traditional patient education models.
-Offering patients and their family members interactive access to care providers and medical resources allows hospitals to improve care outcomes.
+Offering patients and their family members interactive access to care providers and medical resources allows hospitals to improve care outcomes and overall patient experience.

 OPEN COMMUNICATION CHANNELS WITH PATIENTS